 What are the warning signs of Gaslighting?

-• Asking “Am I too sensitive?”:
+2. Asking “Am I too sensitive?”:

-Projection and blame are the hallmarks of gaslighting, and the victim become hyper-sensitive to the constant humiliation of their abuser.
+Projection and blame are the hallmarks of gaslighting, and the victim becomes hyper-sensitive to the constant humiliation of their abuser.
 They hear countless times that they are “too sensitive”, that they soon begin to believe the lies.
-As a result they look for approval before doing anything, fearful that they will make more mistakes that will end in more humiliation.
+As a result, they look for approval before doing anything, fearful that they will make more mistakes that will end in more humiliation.
 This form of gaslighting makes the victim doubt everything about themselves, so they constantly ask, “Am I being too sensitive”.

 Living with the narcissistic Dr. Jekyll and Mr/s Hyde, the victim finds themselves always apologizing for “never doing things right”, they even apologize for their very existence; it is a way of avoiding more conflict with their aggressor.
-Apology is not just something the victim does to be polite; it is a powerful strategy for staying safe while in the war zone, and a means to disarm the anger of the gaslighter.
-Most importantly, the power of apology is that it can take the shame off the narcissist and redirect it towards the victim, therefore avoiding some of the narcissists rage.
+An apology is not just something the victim does to be polite; it is a powerful strategy for staying safe while in the war zone, and a means to disarm the anger of the gaslighter.
+Most importantly, the power of apology is that it can take the shame off the narcissist and redirect it towards the victim, therefore avoiding some of the narcissist’s rage.